bt-soft/pico-radio-4/REFACTORING_COMPLETED.md

 - **Verified** no compilation errors in refactored files
 - **Confirmed** successful build with PlatformIO (`pio run`)
 - **Validated** that all obsolete code has been removed
-- **Ensured** CommonRadioButtonHandlers integration is working correctly
+- **Ensured** CommonVerticalButtonHandlers integration is working correctly

 ## Code Reduction Results